Category Archives: CRITICAL STUDIES

 Suggested donation £2, booking via Eventbrite

-In December we’re reading two chapters from the book The Idea of Communism (2010), chapter 6 Lear or Gonzalo by Terry Eagleton (pp. 101 – 110), and chapter 15 How to begin from the beginning by Slavoj Zizek (pp. 209 – 226).
+In December we’re reading two chapters from the book The Idea of Communism (2010), Lear or Gonzalo by Terry Eagleton (chapter 6, pp. 101 – 110), and How to begin from the beginning by Slavoj Zizek (chapter 15, pp. 209 – 226).
 This book club is facilitated by Neil Lamont.
 Continue reading Eagleton & Zizek: The Idea of Communism

 Debord: The Culmination of Separation